 - In Irving Wallace's The Seven Minutes a publisher has been taken to trial for publishing a book (of the same name) which is allegedly pornographic.
 The trial revolves around whether the absent author (believed by hearsay to be dead, and insane when he wrote it) intended the book as a work of pornography or as a work of art.
 The prosecution favours the former, but is utterly torpedoed when a prominent witness for the defence turns out to be the author (who had published the book under a pseudonym).
 In this case, it is the identity and not the actual presence of the witness which is the surprise.

-- In McAuslan's Court Martial, the defence hinges on the surprise testimony of Regimental Sergeant-Major Macintosh, who in response to carefully exact questioning informs the court that (i) he, the RSM, is an ex Scots Guardsman and therefore probably one of the ten smartest and most expert parade-ground soldiers in the entire British Army (ii) he has carefully trained the soldiers of his current regiment to the point that they will compare favourably to anyone except the Guards (iii) the regiment recently provided an honour guard for Edinburgh Castle, no less, at which event the need for smartness is a foregone conclusion, and (iv) at that event, the defendant Private John McAuslan, whose legendary dirtiness is a key plank of the prosecution case, was a member of the six-man guard detail.
+- In McAuslan's Court Martial, the defence hinges on the surprise testimony of Regimental Sergeant-Major Macintosh, who in response to carefully exact questioning informs the court that (i) he, the RSM, is a former Sergeant Major in the Scots Guards and therefore probably one of the ten smartest and most expert parade-ground soldiers in the entire British Army (ii) he has carefully trained the soldiers of his current regiment to the point that they will compare favourably to anyone except the Guards (iii) the regiment recently provided an honour guard for Edinburgh Castle, no less, at which event the need for smartness is a foregone conclusion, and (iv) at that event, the defendant Private John McAuslan, whose legendary dirtiness is a key plank of the prosecution case, was a member of the six-man guard detail.
 He then majestically rises and exits the courtroom before the stunned prosecutor thinks to cross-examine him and reveal (v) owing to bizarre circumstances that could make the regiment a laughing-stock, they drafted in McAuslan on that occasion not because his presence could be viewed as in any way desirable but because there was literally no-one else available.

-- Used repeatedly in the Rumpole of the Bailey books (and the tv series that preceded them).
+- Used repeatedly in the Rumpole of the Bailey books (and the TV series that preceded them).
 Rumpole's case frequently relies on the testimony of some last minute witness that he just happens to have bumped into in a completely unrelated situation.
 The judge and/or prosecutor always allow the surprise witness after some grumbling, often because another unrelated incident has given Rumpole some embarrassing information that he can use to blackmail them.

 - Divorce Court: The 1950s and 1980s incarnations — the ones which featured fictionalized productions based on real cases — had the surprise witness as its bread and butter.
 Often, the trope came into play when one of the litigants is clearly winning and about to bury his/her soon-to-be ex-spouse in court.
 The witness would always bring evidence that would seriously damage and ultimately discredit the winning litigant and swing the case in favor of the more sympathetic litigant.
 (Example: The defendant in a case where physical cruelty and adultery are among the issues has seemingly disproven his wife's claims as rantings of a mentally ill woman ... when all of a sudden the doors fly open and the man's ex-wife (deciding she needed to testify rather than be intimidated into silence) barges in and tells how she was abused by the defendant.)